slavniyteo/upgraded-octo-funicular/README.md

+you modify it: responsibilities to respect the freedom of others.

   For example, if you distribute copies of such a program, whether gratis or for a fee, you must pass on to the recipients the same